nepo-dev/nepo.dev/src/responsive-css-quickstart.md

 A friend introduced me to this wonderful tool.
-It's a ready-made collection of styles that make HTML elements responsive by default.
+It's a ready-made collection of styles that make HTML elements look good while keeping them responsive.
 To put it simply:
 instead of painstakingly going over every element on your site and writing CSS to make sure they scale well,